ETS-ReactNative5/codeenginetrysample/README.md

 ![](img/bee_travels_v1_architecture.png)

-[IBM Cloud Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-getting-started) is a managed serverless platform that can run both applications that serve HTTP requests which includes web applications or microservices as well as run batch jobs that run once in order to complete a task.
-These workloads are run within the same [Kubernetes](https://kubernetes.io/) infrastructure and take advantage of open source technology including [Knative](https://knative.dev/) and [Istio](https://istio.io/).
-Knative is used to manage the serverless aspect of hosting applications, which includes auto-scaling of them based on incoming load - including down to zero when they are idle.
-Istio is used for routing and traffic management of applications.
+# What is IBM Cloud Code Engine?

+[IBM Cloud Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-getting-started) is a new [Serverless compute service](https://www.developer.com/cloud/what-is-serverless-computing/) that lets developers run application containers, code, and batch jobs in a fully managed container runtime.
+It allows development teams to have all of their cloud-native needs even if they do not have cloud-native skills or knowledge.
+This lets the development team live the dream of [focusing on code](https://cloud.ibm.com/docs/codeengine?topic=codeengine-about#benefits) instead of managing headaches or cloud infrastructure issues.

 In addition, Code Engine is integrated with [LogDNA](https://cloud.ibm.com/docs/log-analysis?topic=log-analysis-getting-started) to allow for logging of your applications.
-As a developer, the benefit to using Code Engine is that this Kubernetes infrastructure and cluster complexity is invisible to you.
-No Kubernetes training is needed and developers can just focus on their code.

 # Architecture